 - On the development side of making the integration, Google’s documentation is easy to follow and use.

 - Using Google Classroom also creates Google accounts, which allows access to other Google Workspace products (e.g. Docs, Spreadsheets, Slides, etc.).
 This access is a selling point for the LMS.
-And your product’s future development can leverage Google Workspace.
+And the edtech product’s future development can leverage Google Workspace.

-- Google Classroom let’s users authorize third-party applications.
-And your development team and administrators both have access to the Classroom API.
-With the authorization and access to the API, implementation to a classroom (and not a district) is possible.
+- Google Classroom lets users authorize third-party applications.
+And development teams and administrators both have access to the Classroom API.
+With the authorization and access to the API, implementation in a classroom (and not a district) is possible.